 I capitulated, and Clive pulled it off.
-The pain was excruciating; however angry my root was before me weny came on, it was now multiplied by a thousand.
+The pain was excruciating; however angry my foot was before the welly came off, it was now multiplied by a thousand.

 'Better?' asked Clive.

 I cannot recall my answer, but it was probably unladylike.